 Sir Arthur Evans

-Minoan archaeology cannot really be understood properly without considering the controversial figure of Sir Arthur Evans.
-Arthur Evans not only excavated the Palace of Minos, the greatest of the Cretan palaces, but he also invented the Cretan civilisation, being the first to recognise it as being a distinct civilisation all of its own.
+Sir Arthur Evans is one of the great, albeit sometimes controversial figures of archaeology.
+Arthur Evans not only excavated the Palace of Minos, the greatest of the Cretan palaces, but he also invented the Minoan civilisation, being the first to recognise it as being a distinct civilisation all of its own.
 He was a powerful and controversial figure, and currently opinion is swinging rather against him, so one cannot understand the Minoans without understanding something of Arthur Evans and trying to navigate between him and his detractors.

 John Evans was also a very distinguished archaeologist, playing a major role in the work that led up to Charles Darwin’s Origin of the Species.
 John Evans studied flints: his most famous exploit was when he went as a representative of the learned bodies to France to see the sites in the Somme valley where hand axes were being discovered alongside extinct animals, thus proving that they belong to a very extinct era.
 He wrote books on both The Ancient Stone Implements, Weapons and Ornaments of Great Britain, similarly on The Bronze Implements, as well as a book on The Coins of the Ancient Britons.
 He became President of the Society of Antiquaries, and was a long term President of the Royal Numismatic Society.